konrad-jamrozik/droidmate/DEVELOPING.md

 ## Providing your own hooks to the monitored APIs

-After you do full rebuild, a `dev\droidmate\projects\plugin-api-hook\src\main\java\org\droidmate\plugin_hook\HookPlugin.java` file will be created.
+After you do full rebuild, a `repo/dev/droidmate/projects/plugin-api-hook/src/main/java/org/droidmate/plugin_hook/HookPlugin.java` file will be created.
 Edit it to insert your own API method call hooking logic.
-Then do a full rebuild and run one of the `testDevice` tests to ensure everything still works.
+Then do a full build and run one of the `testDevice` tests to ensure everything works.